jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 * If you can't use 18.0 or later, **stop using random module** and use newer random number generator algorithms
 * **Test your code before releasing it into production!**

-^ Let me conclude the presentation by summarizing it.
+^ Let me summarize the presentation.
 I strongly suggest you to use rand module now.
 There are already many ways of migration from random to rand module.
 If you're security conscious, use crypto module or `/dev/urandom`, with a hardware random number generator.
-If you don't use OTP 18 or later, please stop using random module, and use a newer algorithm.
+If you don't use OTP 18 or later, please stop using random module, and use a newer algorithm, available as an external module.
 And for the general warning: do test your code before releasing it!

 ---